RobWilliamBellamy/clubspark/README.md

 * Run the client on a command line in the client directoy using the command: "npm start"
 * Page will open in your default browser.
-* Click "Start" on the interface to begin the rover movement sequence.
+* Select a team via the blue button to edit it.
 * Jest-based tests can be run via "npm test a".

 ### Contribution guidelines ###